GOAL OF THE LITTLE

 FLOWERS GIRLS’ CLUB

-Whether she is called to a life of consecration to our Lord, as a single woman,
+Whether she is called to a life of consecration to Our Lord, a single life or as

 Little Flowers Wreaths